Felix-yuan2018/CarND-Path-Planning-Project/README.md

 ![20 miles](images/20_miles.png)

 ### The car drives according to the speed limit.
-No speed limit red message was seen.
+The speed limit is 50 MPH, no speed limit red message was seen.

 ### Max Acceleration and Jerk are not Exceeded.
 Max jerk red message was not seen.